Released: 19 April 1973

 The new words were completed on 14 November 1972 in New Orleans.
 As on several other Aladdin Sane songs, Bowie inserted references to people of his acquaintance: Billy Dolls was New York Dolls drummer Billy Murcia, a former lover of Angela Bowie.
 Murcia had accidentally overdosed at a party in England earlier that month; he was dumped in a bath and force-fed coffee, resulting in his asphyxiation and death.

-Bowie had performed Chuck Berry’s ‘Almost Grown’ and ‘Round And Round’ during the early Ziggy Stardust period, and the lines “Well I look at my watch, it says 9:25/And I think ‘Oh God I’m still alive'” were a conscious echo of Berry’s ‘Reelin’ And Rockin”, the verses of which each began “Well I looked at my watch, it was…”
+Bowie had performed Chuck Berry’s ‘Almost Grown’ and ‘Round And Round’ during the early Ziggy Stardust period, and the line “Well I look at my watch, it says 9:25″ was a conscious echo of Berry’s ‘Reelin’ And Rockin”, the verses of which began “Well I looked at my watch, it was…”